Grade and Credit Point System

 Credit awarded as a result of placement tests, credit by examination, or successful completion of a higher level course may be reflected as Special Credit with a transcript note or may appear as separately designated "Test or Special Credit."
-The total number of transfer and test hours on the record appears in a separate Transfer/Test Hours Passed category in the Student Program and Indiana University Summaries.
+The total number of transfer and test hours on the record appears in a separate Transfer/Test Hours Passed category in the Student Program Summary.

 Note that there are exceptions to these general transfer credit policies related to transfer work from Purdue University campuses and Purdue State Wide Technology programs located on Indiana University campuses.
 For further details, see the Transfer Credit Exceptions section below..

 There are exceptions to the general transfer credit policies related to transfer work from Purdue University campuses and Purdue University State Wide Technology programs located on Indiana University campuses.
 One major category of this type of exception is Purdue University coursework taken at an Indiana University/Purdue University campus and coursework taken via the Purdue University State Wide Technology Programs on Indiana University campuses.
 This course work is displayed with course hours and grades and, in addition, this work will be included in the Student Program GPA statistics.